multinetlab-amsterdam/projects/KPS_prediction_2026/README.md

 2) **Radiomics:** First, the [PICTURE toolbox](https://gitlab.com/picture-production/picture-qni-robust-glioma-segmentation) was used to obtain the tumor masks.
 Second, the [GSI-RADS toolbox](https://github.com/SINTEFMedtek/GSI-RADS) was used to obtain the automatic reports of these tumor masks which contain quantifiable tumor related metrics.

-3) **Tumor volumetrics:** the tumor mask as obtained by the PICTURE toolbox produced 3 tumor components: necrotic core, enhancing component, and T2 hyperintensity.
+3) **Tumor volumetrics:** the tumor mask produced 3 tumor components: necrotic core, enhancing component, and T2 hyperintensity.
 Then, a bespoke script was used to calculate the volumes of each of these components in the MNI space (`06_tumor_volume_components.py`).

 ## Repository structure
 ```